hmans/docker-capybara-chrome-headless/README.md

-# docker-capybara-chrome
+# docker-capybara-chrome-headless
-Docker container running the capybara acceptance test framework with the selenium driver and chrome browser
+Docker container running the capybara acceptance test framework with the selenium driver and chrome browser in headless mode